Nikko, “There’s Wegner’s car, wonder why Miller didn’t catch a ride to his conference?”

-“I guess, in the past the owls have all been boys, eagles and falcons have been both.
+“I guess, in the past most of the owls have all been boys, eagles and falcons have been both.
 Probably coincidence, I don’t chat with birds every day.
 I’m thinking of sending the children and some of the others to Canada until we sort out this current development.”

 “If you send the children, you have to send Dasha and Daria.
 That takes two of our most powerful weapons out of the game.”